DRUG INTERACTIONS IN PREGNANCY

 • the full list of long-term medicines,

-• the specific folic acid product you are using,
+• the name and dose of the folic acid you are already using,

-• focused questions about which parts of the plan need extra review.
+• questions about which parts of the plan need extra monitoring.

 If you use this kind of product in pregnancy, keep it on the full list and mention it in every pharmacy or doctor conversation about interactions.

-This article is intentionally not answering “which one should I take”, because that would cross into medical advice.
-The point here is different: do not treat them as interchangeable just because both are common.
-If you are deciding between them during pregnancy or while breastfeeding, that is already a reason to ask a doctor or pharmacist, even if the product sits on the OTC shelf.
+This article is intentionally not answering “which one should I choose”, because that would be medical advice.
+The point here is different: if you are considering this pair, do not decide solely because both products are well known and may be available without a prescription.
+This is exactly when it is worth asking a doctor or pharmacist, even if the product is OTC.

 Quick Table: When to Ask Immediately and What You Can Organise First